Frequently asked questions

 In my blog you will find 17 tips for finding an apartment in Paris.

 There are said to be people who have found an apartment at very short notice through classified advertisements on light posts.
 Or have a nice French neighbour who spontaneously had something to rent.
 But unfortunately, the usual route is rather arduous.

-But of course, “Gate to Paris“ is a possibility to help you to find a domicile in Paris in a much less stressful way!
+But of course, my HOME Service is a possibility to help you to find a domicile in Paris in a much less stressful way!

 Paris offers something for every taste in its 20 arrondissements.
 In this respect, it is difficult to speak of the “best districts“.
 A lot depends on personal preference.
 Do you like it a bit livelier?
 Do you prefer quiet residential areas?
 Or do you prefer more classic Haussmann style?